waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Step 4: Player moves to (5, 17), pushes boulder Left to (3, 17).
   - Step 5: Player moves to (4, 17), pushes boulder Left to (2, 17). **[COMPLETE]**
 - **Agent Supervision:** My override of the `battle_strategist_agent` in turn 138620 was correct.
 Agents are powerful tools, but not infallible.
 I must continue to critically evaluate their output, especially in high-risk situations, and be prepared to make a different call if my analysis identifies a flaw or a safer path.
 An agent's advice is a strong suggestion, not an unbreakable command.

+# V. Gameplay & Interaction Rules
+- **PC Interaction:** To use a PC, the player must stand on the tile directly *below* it and be facing *up* before pressing 'A'.
+The object name in the map data is typically `OpenPokemonCenterPC`.

+# VI.
+Future Automation Ideas
+- **Tool Idea: `map_navigator_assistant`:** A tool that parses `map_xml_string` to find key interactable objects (e.g., 'PC', 'Nurse', 'Clerk') and returns their coordinates along with the correct tile to stand on for interaction.
+This would prevent wasting time on incorrect interaction attempts.